 Putting the needle in the vein

 An IV usually goes in the arm, hand, or foot.
-But it can go in another vein if needed.
+But, it can go in another vein if needed.
 The staff member will try to put the needle in your child’s vein on the first try.
 But sometimes it takes more than one (1) try.
+You might even see the nurse moving the needle around under the skin a little after it is inserted.
+This is done because the vein often moves slightly, and the needle needs to be repositioned when this happens.
 We know this is hard for you and your child.
-Like you, we want to put the IV in easily and painlessly as possible.
+Like you, we want to place the IV in the easiest and least painful way possible.

-Some people’s veins are more difficult than others to put a needle in.
+It is harder to put a needle in some people’s veins.
 These veins are often called “hard to stick.”

 If your child has been stuck several times in one (1) spot, the nurse might not be able to stick that spot again.
 If your child has been stuck many times, the nurse needs to find a spot that has not been stuck yet.
 These new spots might be hard to stick.

 Please let us know if you think your child has hard to stick veins, has been stuck recently, or sometimes has problems.
 Every nurse can put in an IV.
-But some have specific training and experience with hard to stick veins.
+But, some have more training and experience with hard to stick veins.

 When it takes more than one (1) try

 If the nurse cannot put in an IV, your child might get needed medicines by mouth.
-Or the nurse might give them in a single injection (shot).
+The nurse might also give them in a single injection (shot).
 Your child’s doctor will decide what is best.